miliausha/ai_powered_greeting_cards/README.md

 This project is a Flask web application that allows users to create and generate digital cards.
 The application uses the Cloudflare text-to-image API to generate images based on user prompts and sends the generated cards to Discord.
 Model used in this app is @cf/lykon/dreamshaper-8-lcm .
 More information about models you can find here: https://cloudflare.com

+This is educational Workshop for 42Bangkok students  to learn how to interact with AI and Discord

 ## Features

 - Generate images based on user prompts using the Cloudflare text-to-image API.